Get to Know Me

 After graduating, I began to work as the Associate Style Editor at Lonny, helping it grow into one of the leading online magazines of its time.
 There, the team relied on my design acumen to refine the magazine.
 I moved on to Rue Magazine where I have been a key member in its transformation from its initial look.
 You can find my writing on ruemag.com and the market pages that I edit in every issue.

-I am influenced by modern Japanese, Scandinavian, Belgian and North American design.
-I adhere to Dieter Rams' concept that "good design is as least design as possible".
+I am influenced by modern Japanese, Scandinavian, Belgian and Shaker design.
+I adhere to Dieter Rams' concept that good design is less but better.”